Combat with water creatures do not end upon exiting water

 Combat continues even after the player leaves or enters the water if the player attacked the creature (whether they hit the creature or missed), or, I believe, if the creature completed an attack animation at least once, whether they hit the player or missed (maybe the check on the player is also if the animation completed, although I don't think the player can interrupt an attack animation).
 When in combat between water and land like this, the creature will turn to face the player if they have line of sight and will attack if they are within range, but they won't move to follow the player.

-#8 Updated by Miroslav Remák 12 months ago
+#8 Updated by Miroslav Remák about 1 year ago

 It seems that if canFight() evaluates to false while the "hit flag" is active, the actor will disengage from combat instead of fleeing.